dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 Definite assignment of instance fields is required within explicit parameterless constructors as well.
 Definite assignment of instance fields _is not required_ within synthesized parameterless constructors.

+_Should the definite assignment rule be applied consistently?
+That is, should we require that all instance fields of a struct are explicitly assigned even when the parameterless constructor is synthesized, or should we drop the existing requirement that all fields are explicitly assigned in struct constructors?_
 ```csharp
 struct S0
 {